 The first “official” open mic was held in April of 2014 at the Trent River Coffee Company in downtown New Bern and convinced Sam and Meg to start a monthly open mic, starting in September of 2014.

 Originally the group simply referred to the monthly event as the “First Tuesday Open Mic.”
 The format opened with a featured poet followed by poets who signed up to read.
 The evening consisted of two sets with a social period in between.

 In April of 2015 Sam and Meg decided to name the fledgling group Nexus Poets, after the nexus of New Bern’s two rivers, the Trent River and the Neuse River, as described in Sam’s poem “New Bern Nexus.”
 Meg started the group’s Facebook page, and one of the group’s early supporters, Alan Welch, designed the first logo and took photos at many of the monthly events.

 Over the years, the open mic developed into a significant poetry community, encouraging both regulars and newcomers to read.

 Featured Poets have included accomplished local poets of all ages and styles: students from Craven Early College High School; Earl Mills, author of the book From Illiterate to Poet; the Watkins sisters, twins from Kinston who incorporate song into their recitations; and the late Tom Blow, who read his work at the coffeehouse well into his 90s.

-We’re very pleased that even a worldwide pandemic has not kept Nexus Poets from meeting each and every month.
+After March 2020 our monthly First Tuesday Open Mic moved online to Zoom at 7 p.m. and has been held without interruption—we’re proud that even a worldwide pandemic has not kept Nexus Poets from meeting each and every month.

 Vive la poetry!